 Rail travel in Vietnam is generally safe.
 Be aware of the risks of petty theft particularly while asleep on overnight trains

 Safety regulations and standards vary greatly and are not at the same level as the United Kingdom.
 Check with your tour guide about the safety record and registration of boats, and the certification of personnel before setting off.
 Make sure you receive a full safety briefing when joining any boat.
 Consider safety standards carefully before taking an overnight boat trip on Halong Bay as some boats have sunk quickly and without warning.
 In October 2012, 12 people died in an accident in Halong Bay.
 Tourist boats have also caught fire in 2016 and 2017.

-Piracy has been known to occur in coastal areas off Vietnam.
-Mariners should be vigilant, reduce opportunities for attacks, establish secure areas onboard and report all incidents to the coastal and flag state authorities.
+Piracy in coastal areas off Vietnam is very rare.
+Mariners should, however, report all incidents to the coastal and flag state authorities.